Relativestein/Relativestein/README.md

 - Statistical Modeling and Simulation
 - Mathematical Modeling and Optimization

-## GitHub
-GitHub Username: Relativestein

-How to reach me ... jayantbhati9093@gmail.com
+How to reach me: jayantbhati9093@gmail.com

 <!---
 Relativestein/Relativestein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.